PowerDNS/pdns/pdns/dnsdistdist/docs/upgrade_guide.rst

 Unless set via :func:`setMaxTCPClientThreads` the number of TCP workers now defaults to 10, instead of the number of TCP binds.

+Plain-text API keys and passwords for web server authentication are now strongly discouraged.
+The :func:`hashPassword` method can be used to generate a hashed and salted version of passwords and API keys instead, so that the plain-text version can no longer be found in either the configuration file or the memory of the running process.

 1.5.x to 1.6.0
 --------------